Common Birth Control Side Effects

-Birth control pills come in two types, combined oral contraceptives, and progesterone-only forms.
-Progesterone only pills are not used very often as they are reserved for special circumstances.
-Therefore the combined pills will be the focus of this discussion.
+Birth control pills come in two types, combined oral contraceptives and progesterone-only forms.
+Progesterone-only pills are not often used as they are reserved for special circumstances.
+Therefore, combination birth control pills will be the focus of this discussion.

 All combined pills have the same estrogen in them, just at different doses.
-The progesterone in them has many versions so that if someone has side effects they can be tailored to any problems.
+The progesterone in them has many versions so that if someone has side effects, they can be tailored to any problem.
 They work by not allowing ovulation from the estrogen component and stabilization of the lining of the uterus by the progesterone component.

 The most common side effects of birth control pills

 - Bleeding at the wrong time.
 This can be bleeding between periods as well as skipping periods.
-The solution is not to worry, but work with your doctor in finding the levels of hormones that work for you.
+The solution is not to worry but work with your doctor to find the levels of hormones that work for you.

 - Dry eyes.
-Some people find they get dry eyes especially if they wear contact lenses.
-A mild saline eye drop would fix that
+Some people get dry eyes, especially when wearing contact lenses.
+A mild saline eye drop would fix that.

-Serious but rare side effects or birth control pills:
+Serious but rare side effects of birth control pills:

 - Migraine headaches.
-An occasional headache is not a problem but severe or frequents headaches are a problem.
-You should stop your pill and contact the doctor who may want to do more testing
+An occasional headache is not a problem, but severe or frequent headaches are a problem.
+You should stop your pill and contact the doctor who may want to do more testing.

 - Calf pain or swelling.
-If calf pain or swelling especially if it is one-sided and even more so if it occurs after a recent airline flight could indicate a blood clot also know as a deep vein thrombosis (DVT) can be very serious.
-This condition often runs in families so if your family has a history of blood clots some extra blood testing may be needed to make sure you are not carrying any genetic markers that may put you at risk.
+If calf pain or swelling, especially if it is one-sided and even more so if it occurs after a recent airline flight, could indicate a blood clot, also known as a deep vein thrombosis (DVT), can be very serious.
+This condition often runs in families, so if your family has a history of blood clots, some extra blood testing may be needed to ensure you are not carrying any genetic markers that may put you at risk.